Design–build: Advantages for less-prescriptive projects

 These less prescriptive projects need not be stuck with the "broken buildings and busted budgets" described by Barry Lepatner.
 Rather, the less prescriptive the project, the more the client needs an architect to steward an emergent design from vision to completion.
 So it follows that for the broadest range of building projects, the rigors of architect-led design–build is compelling and preferable where design is of paramount importance to the client.

 Recursive knowledge

 The process and the knowledge it produces is recursive: Since subcontractors are engaged early and often in an architect-led design build project, to assess efficiencies, opportunity costs, payback rates and quality options.
 Their input informs overall design decisions from the outset.
 Cost-benefit is also a constant consideration that informs design decisions from the outset.
 Building performance is measured early too, so that trade offs between budget, schedule, functionality and usability can inform specification and continuous refinement of the design.

-Architects engaged in this dynamic process understand and keep up to date with the potential of contemporary technology and materials available to building professionals, and translate what they learn into their design work.
-This knowledge is fed back, not just to the specific project but can be shared to other project teams, throughout a studio, or more broadly to the profession, and can become an active source of insight in and of itself.
+Architects engaged in this process understand and stay up to date with the potential of modern technology and materials available to building professionals, and translate what they learn into their design work.
+This knowledge can be shared with other project teams, throughout a studio, or to the profession, and can become an active source of insight in its own right.